replugged-org/guide/docs/plugins/getting-started.md

 :::tip

-You can reload the plugin from Discord devtools by running `replugged.plugins.reload('PLUGIN_ID_HERE')`. `PLUGIN_ID_HERE` should be replaced with your plugin ID (the one you set in `manifest.json`).
+You can reload the plugin from Discord DevTools by running `replugged.plugins.reload('PLUGIN_ID_HERE')`. `PLUGIN_ID_HERE` should be replaced with your plugin ID (the one you set in `manifest.json`).